GRE 2025: Check Exam Price, Registration, Mock Tests, and Prep Tips

 • Most Recent: Send your scores from your most recent test.

-• All: Send your scores from all test administrations in the last five years.
+• All: Send your scores of all tests in the last 5 years.

-• Any: Send your scores from one or as many test administrations as you like from the last five years.
+• Any: Send your scores of one or as many tests as you like from the last 5 years.

-GRE cutoff ranges from 150 to 165 in top universities like Harvard University, Stanford, MIT, and the University of California – Berkeley.
-GRE cutoff depends on the college and program course that candidates’ are choosing.
-It is very important to understand GRE cutoff and scoring method before you start preparing for the exam.
-GRE consists of three sections:
+The GRE cutoff score ranges from 150 to 165 in top universities like Harvard, Stanford, MIT, and the University of California, Berkeley.
+The GRE cutoff score depends on the college and program that candidates are choosing.
+It is very important to understand the GRE cutoff scores and the scoring method before you start preparing for the exam.

-To get admitted to the top universities in the US to study MS or Ph.D. an overall goal score of 320+ and 4.5 in GRE AWA is required.
-GRE cutoff for some of the top universities are:
+To get admitted to the top universities in the US to study MS or PhD, an overall score of 320+ in Verbal and Quantitative Reasoning and 4.5 in GRE AWA is required.

-GRE prep books are extremely beneficial for test-takers worldwide for studying from home.
-Here is a list of the best GRE preparation books that will be provided with the necessary details:
+GRE prep books are extremely beneficial for test-takers worldwide, especially for those studying from home.
+Here is a list of the best GRE preparation books that will provide the necessary details:

 GRE Preparation Tips

-• Always keep calm and come back to questions you couldn't solve in the end.
+• Always keep calm and come back to the questions you couldn't solve in the end.

-• GRE Prep Books, and Free GRE practice papers.
+• Use GRE Prep Books and free practice papers.

 • Get your hands on authentic study materials and practice papers.

-• Taking crash courses online will help to acknowledge your strengths and weaknesses.
+• Taking GRE crash courses online will help to acknowledge your strengths and weaknesses.

-• Hire a personal tutor to get regular feedback on the status of your preparation.
+• Hire a personal tutor to get regular feedback on the status of your GRE preparation.

-• Know details about the syllabus and exam pattern of GRE.
+• Know the details about the syllabus and pattern of the exam.

-• Candidates can mix and match their preparation materials like GRE Prep Books, CDs, videos, sample questions, and webinars.
+• Mix and match your preparation materials like GRE Prep Books, CDs, videos, sample questions, and webinars.

-• Taking regular mock tests will help in effective preparation.
+• Taking mock tests regularly will help in effective preparation.
 It will evaluate the readiness of your preparation.

-• GRE study plan will help you to prepare for the exam in a structured way.
+• A GRE study plan will help you to prepare for the exam in a structured way.

 • Reading different types of analytical non-fiction works will help candidates

-• Enroll yourself in top GRE coachings like Manya, Jamboree, IMS, and more.
+• Enroll yourself in top GRE coaching centers like Manya, Jamboree, and IMS.

 GRE Sample Papers

-GRE sample papers are helpful as candidates get to practice from the previous year's papers.
-Here are the PDFs of all 3 sections of GRE sample papers for candidates to practice from:
+GRE sample papers are helpful as candidates get to practice from the previous years’ papers.
+Here are the PDFs of of GRE sample papers, all three sections for candidates to practice from:

-To improve your verbal skills, you shall solve GRE verbal sample papers
+To improve your verbal skills, you should solve the GRE verbal sample papers.

 You must solve GRE quant practice papers to improve your critical and logical reasoning skills.

-General Test format has 3 different sections namely, GRE analytical writing assessment, GRE verbal reasoning, and GRE quantitative reasoning.
-All these sections have 2 subsections.
-The total period for GRE General Test is 1 hour and 58 minutes.
-There are no specific GRE eligibility criteria provided by ETS, anyone can register for the exam.
-GRE is designed to evaluate candidates for master's programs, so candidates must have a graduation degree.
+The total period for the GRE General Test is 1 hour and 58 minutes.
+There are no specific GRE eligibility criteria provided by ETS.
+Anyone can register for the exam.
+GRE is designed to evaluate candidates for master's programs, so candidates must have a bachelor's degree.

 FAQs